Selective metallization of plastic parts for the aerospace and defense industrie

 Glass-fiber-reinforced PPS LRU enclosure — Selective Ni/Cu/Ni EMC shielding

-Background: Replacement of an aluminum cowling on a Line Replaceable Unit (LRU) for a flight management system, medium-range program.
+Background: Replacement of an aluminum cowling on a Line Replaceable Unit (LRU) for a flight management system, medium-haul program.

-Problem statement: Achieve an attenuation of ≥ 60 dB between 100 MHz and 1 GHz in accordance with DO-160G §21 and MIL-STD-461G RE102, while integrating grounding interfaces without an insert, on a 14-sided geometry with 4 through-hole connectors.
+Challenge: Achieve attenuation of ≥ 60 dB between 100 MHz and 1 GHz in accordance with DO-160G §21 and MIL-STD-461G RE102, while integrating grounding interfaces without an insert, on a 14-sided geometry with 4 through-hole connectors.

 Use Cases · Navigation